pranavwaikar/movie-management-system-ruby/README.md

 In this current implementation, we are using in-memory storage.
 But if we want to use any database, we can just implement a new class with & implement repository interface methods for that database.
 This means our data model can be used without worrying about underlying architectural complexity.

 On top of repository, we have a `Model` which can hold some application specific operations if needed.
 The rest of the data model entities can inherit this class & this provides an abstraction layer above the repository.

+For detailed design of data model, please check the ER diagram at -  `docs/ER Diagram.png`

 ### Database Interface